Draekus/bamazon/README.md

 # Bamazon

 Bamazon is a node app that imitates a retail inventory system.
-It has a customer app, a manager app, and a supervisor app that each provide more and more detailed information about the "store's" inventory and sales.
+It has a customer app and a manager app that each provide more and more detailed information about the "store's" inventory and sales.

 ## Requirements
 - [Node.js](https://nodejs.org/en/download/)